usdoj-crt/beta-ada/_pages/mediation-qa.md

 title: "The ADA Mediation Program: Questions and Answers"
 description: "The Department's mediation program refers appropriate ADA disputes to mediators at no cost to the parties.
 This document answers commonly asked questions regarding this program."
 permalink: /mediation-qa/
+lang: "en"
 lead: |-
   In enacting the Americans with Disabilities Act (ADA), Congress specifically encouraged the use of alternative methods of dispute resolution, including mediation, to resolve ADA disputes.
-Established in 1994, the Department's ADA Mediation Program has achieved remarkable results, eliminating architectural, communication, and attitudinal barriers for thousands of people, while allowing the Department to achieve meaningful compliance with the law without having to allocate scarce resources to investigate or litigate these disputes.
+Established in 1994, the Department’s ADA Mediation Program has achieved remarkable results, eliminating architectural, communication, and attitudinal barriers for thousands of people, while allowing the Department to achieve meaningful compliance with the law without having to allocate scarce resources to investigate or litigate these disputes.
 Over 5,000 complaints have been mediated in communities large and small throughout the country, with more than 75% of them resulting in successful resolutions.
-lang: "en"
+updated-date: 2026-01-26 00:00:00
 publish-date: 2016-09-15 00:00:00
 print: true
 redirect_from:
   - /mediation_docs/mediation-q-a.htm
 ---

-{% include expand-accordions-wrapper.html %}
+{% include expand-accordions-wrapper.html expand-heading='Questions and Answers' %}

 {% details 1.
 What is the ADA Mediation Program? expandable %}
 The Department of Justice’s ADA Mediation Program is an important part of ADA compliance.
 Using professional ADA-trained mediators throughout the United States, the Program provides a confidential, voluntary way to resolve ADA complaints fairly and quickly.